Th0masLavigne/FEniCSx_GMSH_tutorials/Tutoriels/Elastic_Incremental_Beam/README.md

 ## Description of the problem

-This example aims in providing an example of a 3D beam of dimensions 40x1x1.
+This example aims in providing an example of a 3D beam of dimensions 40 x 1 x 1.

 ![Geometry](./Elastic_beam.jpg)